dokutan/mouse_m908/README.md

 ```
 make install-bsd
 ```
-- The --kernel-driver option is required
+- OpenBSD: The --kernel-driver option is required
+- FreeBSD: Running as root is required, however if you know how to fix this please let me know
 - Uninstall with:
 ```
 make uninstall